TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ### Data Import Process

-How the Tyk entity provider imports data from a Tyk dashboard into the Backstage catalog
+How the Tyk entity provider imports data from a Tyk dashboard into the Backstage catalog:

 ```mermaid
 sequenceDiagram